 How To De-Ice Your Car

 We’ve all experienced that morning panic - perhaps you’re running late for the school drop off or your alarm didn’t go off and you’re late for work.
 But these kinds of situations are always made worse when you realise that the car needs de-icing.
-This task could take five to 10 minutes of your time that you just don’t have, however there are some tips and tricks that could make this task a little bit easier.
+This task could take five to ten minutes of your time that you just don’t have.
+However, there are some tips and tricks that could make this task a little bit easier.

 De-icing a car doesn’t just involve clearing the windscreen - you should take the time to remove any ice from the windows and the rear window, as well as clear the condensation on the inside too.
 Below, you can find methods for defrosting your car windows as well as de-icing the windscreen to get you on the road in no time.